 This national park was established in 1916 and encompasses two active volcanoes in Hawaii: Mauna Loa and Kilauea.
-The park is important not only for holding two of the most active volcanoes in the world, but also in terms of scientific study and research linked to volcanism.
-It offers insight into how volcanism helps in the formation of islands in Hawaii, as well as development of volcanic landscapes in the state.
+The park is important not only for holding two of the most active volcanoes in the world but also in terms of scientific study and research linked to volcanism.
+It offers insight into how volcanism helps in the formation of islands in Hawaii, as well as the development of volcanic landscapes in the state.
 The park gets an average of 1.8 million tourist visits per year.
 Aside from enjoying the view of the volcanoes, tourists also marvel at the unique flora and fauna species that grow on the island.

 Honouliuli National Monument

 This internment camp is one of the national park service sites in Hawaii.
 It is also the state’s largest and longest internment camp before it was closed in 1946.
-It was under President Barack Obama’s declaration that the site, located in the island of O’ahu, that it was declared a national monument.
+It was under President Barack Obama’s declaration that the site, located on the island of O’ahu, that it was declared a national monument.
 There were 320 internees that were held in the camp, making it the largest prisoner of war camp in Hawaii.
-Although there were several internment camps that were built in the state during the World War II, this was the only one designed for prolonged detention.
+Although there were several internment camps that were built in the state during World War II, this was the only one designed for prolonged detention.

 Kalaupapa National Historical Park

 This is another historic park that made it to the list of national park service sites in Hawaii.
 The park is an expansion of a site that was earlier named a national historic landmark: Kalaupapa Leper Settlement.
-The NPS administers the site and is aimed at preserving the physical and cultural setting of the leper colonies within the Moloka’I island of Hawaii.
+The NPS administers the site and is aimed at preserving the physical and cultural setting of the leper colonies within the Moloka’i island of Hawaii.
 The isolation settlements contained quarantine facilities that were used to treat patients exhibiting symptoms of leprosy.

 Kaloko-Honokohau National Historical Park